 Arron graduated from St Cloud State University in 2008 with a B.S. in Information Systems Management.
 Prior to attending St Cloud State, he was a second class Petty Officer in the U.S. Navy from 1998-2003 where he worked as an Air Traffic Controller at NALF San Clemente Island, and NAS Kingsville.
 He currently works as a Senior Project Manager at Infor, Inc.

 Justin graduated from United States Military Academy at West Point in 2009 with a BS in Management.
 He spent 4.5 years in the Active Duty Army as a Field Artillery Officer.
 He was stationed at Schofield Barracks, HI and deployed to Afghanistan in support of Operation Enduring Freedom.
 Justin has worked across the pest control, non-profit and renewable energy sectors.
 He graduated from Pepperdine University in 2017 with an MBA in Leadership and Managing Organizational Change.

-The Carlson School of Management Graduate Business Career Center (GBCC) has deep experience working with military and veteran students to help them forge successful career paths in the business sector.
+The Carlson School of Management Carlson Business Career Center (CBCC) has deep experience working with military and veteran students to help them forge successful career paths in the business sector.
 Military candidates arrive at the Carlson School with strong organizational, problem-solving, time management, and leadership skills sought by employers.
 Through career programming, workshops and one-on-one coaching, they learn to effectively translate those skills to a variety of business functions, setting them up for both immediate and future success in civilian careers.

 Our military students come from a wide variety of functional areas including supply chain, finance, communications, and management.
 Many utilize the MS in Supply Chain Management to pivot into new areas of supply chain, such as sourcing or analytics, or make the transition to a civilian career.